metacpan/metacpan-cpan-extracted/distros/A/App-Greple/README.md

     the pattern does not contain any capturing groups, it matches the entire pattern.

-    For each match, a corresponding capture group number is assigned as an index (0 for entire match).
+    If `G` is specified in the **--colorindex** option, a corresponding capture group number is assigned as an index (0 for entire match).
     This will cause the strings corresponding to each capture group to be displayed in a different color.

+- **-S**, **--stretch**

+    Forget the information about the individual match strings and act as if the block containing them matched.

+    The following command will match an entire line containing all of `foo`, `bar`, and `baz` in any order.

+        greple --stretch 'foo bar baz'

 - **--need**=_n_
 - **--allow**=_n_